jadeohl/linkmd/README.md

 2. Install NPM packages.
 3. Run ```npx``` then ```webpack```.
 4. A ```dist``` folder will be created.
-5. Follow the 'Install a Release' instructions above using this dist folder.
+5. Follow the 'As Developer With Release' instructions above using this dist folder.

 ## Future
 - Option to set markdown format.